 - Whip, u.FL, or SMA antenna

 MCCI also provides libraries to allow rapid prototyping and experimenting, including an open-source LoRaWAN stack that supports the EU868, US915, AS923, AU921 and IN866 regional plans.

 The Catena 4610 works well with and is tested with The Things Network (an open-source, user-owned IoT network based on LoRaWAN); but can be used with any LoRaWAN-compatible network.

 The Catena 4610 is available now.
 MCCI offers several variants.

 - The basic board ("BASIC"): ships with 12 and 16-pin terminal strips, unassembled.
 User attaches antenna (and terminal strips if desired).
-Whip antennas suitable for 868 MHz, 915 MHz, and 865 MHz operation are supplied.
-It's also available with U.FL connector pre-mounted.
+Whip antennas suitable for 865/868 MHz and 915 MHz MHz operation are supplied.
+The U.FL connector is pre-mounted.

 - The do-it-yourself developer board ("DIY"): same as BASIC (with terminal strips and antennas), adding screw terminals, 350 mAh LiPo battery, stacking hardware, baseplate, and SMT resistors for termination of external inputs.
 Works with US, Europe, Asia-923, India, and Australian band plans.
 Factory-assembled version comes with antenna attached and hardware assembled (terminal strips shipped loose).

 - The contact monitoring system ("M101"): assembled unit for monitoring up to four contact closures, with screw terminals, 350 mAh LiPo battery, and whip antenna.